 const t = localStorage.getItem('two'); // "2"

-There is one subtle difference in the behaviour when the key does not exist. getItem
+There is one subtle difference in the behavior when the key does not exist. getItem

 const x = localStorage.getItem('xyz'); // null